OFFERED BY CARLSON MARITIME TRAVEL- YOUR CUBA CONNECTION

 *Items of a personal nature

 *Optional cancellation insurance-which is strongly recommended.
-Ask us for a quote

-*Gratuities to local guides and servers at meals
+*Gratuities to servers at meals

 *Additional food and beverage not listed herein

-SOME HIGHLIGHTS OF YOUR PRIVATE TOUR:
+SOME HIGHLIGHTS OF YOUR EDUCATIONAL TOUR:

 *Jose Fuster's Ceramic Community Project-FUSTERLANDIA